stowball/hucssley/README.md

 …
 ```

+If your custom utilities also needs to support the `responsive` module, then you won’t be able to use the above method exactly.
+You can change `@include hu-classes` to `@include hu-generic-classes`, and also manually create the responsive classes using `hu-responsive()` as described in [Writing custom class logic](#writing-the-class-logic).

 #### Pseudo classes: `hu-pseudo-classes`

 One benefit Hucssley has over other, similar libraries is that there is a defined method for easily creating pseudo classes.
 It behaves similarly to `$hu-classes`, but you also pass in a list of 1 or more pseudo elements you want to generate classes for.